 Why invest in moat rich companies?

 - Understanding moats will help you separate the here today and gone tomorrow business.

-2. If you are right about moat, your odds of permanent capital loss will decline to zero.
+2. If you are right about the moat, your odds of permanent capital loss will decline to zero.

 3. Companies with moats also have greater resilience, because firms that can fall back on structural competitive advantage are more likely to recover from temporary troubles